jachinq/musicflow/README.md

 # Features

-- User can create a playlist based on their music taste.
+- User can create a songlist based on their music taste.
-- User can add songs to their playlist.
+- User can add songs to their songlist.
-- User can remove songs from their playlist.
+- User can remove songs from their songlist.
-- User can search for songs and add them to their playlist.
+- User can search for songs and add them to their songlist.
-- User can view their playlists.
+- User can view their songlist.
-- User can edit their playlists.
+- User can edit their songlist.
-- User can delete their playlists.
+- User can delete their songlist.

 # Installation